-- Trendlines often gather contracts – Close to the important levels and inflections points that create trendlines are clustered with buy and sell contracts.
+- Trendlines often gather contracts – Close to the important levels and inflection points that create trendlines are clustered with buy and sell contracts.
 Why is this?
 This happens because trendlines are so popular and traders decide whether to buy or sell next to the important levels, hence the cluster of contracts.

-- Make it or break it points – Trendlines often create make it or break it points where it’s up to market participants to protect an area in the price or shoot right through it.
+- Make-it or break-it points – Trendlines often create make-it-or-break-it points where it’s up to market participants to protect an area in the price or shoot right through it.
 Both aspects are predictive where a break can signal a turning point in a trend and when a level is held it can signal that the trend is going to continue.

 - Trendlines create big breakouts – It’s no surprise that trendlines create a lot of built-up tension in the market together with contracts that are traded around these levels.
 Once a trendline is brokered it can create a cascading effect where the market shoots in one direction and creates either a short-term trend or a long-term trend.